Navajo: Culture

-Navajo clans or k’é
+Navajo clans or '

-There is a system of clans or k’é that defines relationships between individuals and families.
+There is a system of clans or that defines relationships between individuals and families.
 The clan system is exogamous: people can only marry (or date) partners outside their own clans, which for this purpose include the clans of their four grandparents.
 Some Navajos favor their children to marry into their father's clan.
 While clans are associated with a geographical area, the area is not for the exclusive use of any one clan.
 Members of a clan may live hundreds of miles apart but still have a clan bond.

 Historically, the structure of the Navajo society is largely a matrilineal system, in which the family of the women owned livestock, dwellings, planting areas, and livestock grazing areas.
 Once married, a Navajo man would follow a matrilocal residence and live with his bride in her dwelling and near her mother's family.
 Daughters (or, if necessary, other female relatives) were traditionally the ones who received the generational property inheritance.
 In cases of marital separation, women would maintain the property and children.
 Children are "born to" and belong to the mother's clan, and are "born for" the father's clan.
 The mother's eldest brother has a strong role in her children's lives.
 As adults, men represent their mother's clan in tribal politics.